2112 signatures received.

 The Campaign to Pardon Gays in Aotearoa

-On 6 July 2017, the New Zealand House of Representatives formally apologised
+On 3 April 2018, the New Zealand House of Representatives voted unanimously

 The apology was one of the two remedies requested by the petition organised by the Campaign to Pardon Gays in Aotearoa.
 The First Reading is an important step towards implementing the other remedy.
 You can read the full text of the petition here